-Cannabis lender Bespoke Financial raises $8m from Casa Verde Capital and Sweat Equity Ventures – TechCrunch
+Cannabis lender Bespoke Financial raises $8M from Casa Verde Capital and Sweat Equity Ventures – TechCrunch

 Cannabis financing company Bespoke Financial today announced it raised $8 million in a Series A financing round.
 Through this round, the company brought new, key investors into its corner as it fights to bring financing solutions to companies in the cannabis space.

 Bespoke is a direct lender and provides several financing solutions to companies operating in cannabis.
 These short-term loans allow the companies to build credit with Bespoke, which then offers better terms on subsequent loans and products.
 The company says its loan origination volume has grown exponentially, outgrowing forecasts by 25% over the proceeding year.
-The company has deployed $120 million in gross merchandise volume over 2,000 cannabis license holders with zero defaults to date.
+The company has deployed $120 million in gross merchandise volume over 2,000 cannabis license holders, with zero defaults to date.

 With this new round of capital, Bespoke intends to launch new financing structures and expand its financing options across various distribution channels.

-CEO and Co-founder George Mancheil calls this round a pivotal moment for his company and stamp of validation on the direction and products offered by Bespoke Financial.
+CEO and co-founder George Mancheil calls this round a pivotal moment for his company and stamp of validation on the direction and products offered by Bespoke Financial.
 As he tells TechCrunch, this round provides several key partners to the growing startup.

 The financing round was co-led by Snoop Dogg’s Casa Verde Capital and Sweat Equity Ventures, along with Ceres Group Holdings, Greenhouse Capital Partners, DoubleLine Capital’s co-founder and former president Philip Barach, and Robert Stavis, an investor based in New York.